kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/8818-in-place-only/README.md

 - InProgress: When the resize status is InProgress, VPA waits for completion.
 The resize is actively being applied by kubelet.
 - Error: When the resize status is Error, VPA retries the operation.
 An error occurred during resize and retrying may succeed.

-Modify the `CanInPlaceUpdate` to accomdate the new update mode:
+Modify the `CanInPlaceUpdate` to accommodate the new update mode:

 ```golang
 // CanInPlaceUpdate checks if pod can be safely updated